learn-co-students/postwork_plans_overview-wdf-000/README.md

 Based on your strengths/weaknesses and a meeting with your instructor you will be assigned one of the following post-work tracks:

-*[Ruby Review](https://github.com/learn-co-curriculum/ruby-postwork-plan)*: This track is for those students that need some ruby refresher.
+**[Ruby Review](https://github.com/learn-co-curriculum/ruby-postwork-plan)**: This track is for those students that need some ruby refresher.
 By the end of this track you should feel confident with Ruby and be able to build a basic Ruby on Rails project.

-[JavaScript Review](https://github.com/learn-co-curriculum/javascript-postwork-plan) : By the end of this track, you should feel more confident in your JavaScript programming and the request response cycle.
+**[JavaScript Review](https://github.com/learn-co-curriculum/javascript-postwork-plan]**: By the end of this track, you should feel more confident in your JavaScript programming and the request response cycle.
 You'll be able to build a React/Redux/Rails CRUD application, explain REST and the Request/Response cycle, and generally solve some cool problems using JavaScript.

 [SQL/Data](https://github.com/learn-co-curriculum/data-postwork-plan) : This track is for those students who are interested in data.
 This track is not meant to be remediation for SQL but for those who want to take a deeper dive into SQL and the world of Data, the new gold.